Wisconsin high school cheerleaders received awards for biggest breasts, butt at banquet

 EX-NFL CHEERLEADER DETAILS EXTREME WEIGHT LOSS METHODS TEAMMATES WOULD ADOPT

-The ACLU accused the cheerleading coaches at the school of making inappropriate comments toward the students and claimed the district was “enabling sexual harassment,” The New York Times reported.
+The ACLU accused the cheerleading coaches at the school of making inappropriate comments toward the students and claimed the district was “enabling sexual harassment,” the Times reported.
 The group called on the district to take appropriate action against the coaches.

-Tremper High School cheerleading coaches gave out awards to a girl for her supposedly “enormous boobs” and also a “Big Booty” award to another because “everybody loves her butt.”
+Tremper High School cheerleading coaches gave out awards to a girl for her supposedly “enormous boobs” and a “Big Booty” award to another because “everybody loves her butt.”
 A freshman cheerleader also received the “String Bean” award because she was “so light and skinny.”

-Parents who were at the event told The New York Times they were uncomfortable with the content.
+Parents who were at the event told The New York Times they were uncomfortable with the contest.

 “I looked around and thought, ‘Did that just happen?’
 If my daughter would have won one of those awards, I would’ve absolutely been rushing the stage.
 It was just so wrong, in so many ways,” one mother told the newspaper.

-Tremper High School Principal Steve Knecht was reportedly contacted about the awards by several other coaches and addressed the issue with cheerleading coach Patti Uttech.
+Tremper High School Principal, Steve Knecht, was reportedly contacted about the awards by several other coaches and addressed the issue with cheerleading coach, Patti Uttech.
 The cheerleading coach told Knecht that the awards were first given out in 2017 and that the senior class had originally picked them out because of the things cheerleaders are required to do every day.

 “They are always getting butts in their faces and other body parts,” Uttech told school administrators, according to The New York Times.